zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 :::

-## 1/ Stripe Set Up
+## 1/ Set Up in Stripe

-You need to have a couple things setup in Stripe before enabling Zuplo monetization.
+You need to have a couple things set up in Stripe before enabling Zuplo monetization.

 Your API customers will subscribe to a "Plan" in Zuplo.
 Plans are associated